mczph/Moscovium/README.md

 # Moscovium
-Huge optimization of mods in 1.12.2
+Huge optimization for modpacks in 1.12.2